bloominstituteoftechnology/Sprint-Challenge--Data-Structures-Python/README.md

 This Sprint Challenge is split into three parts:

-1. Implement a data structure called a ring buffer (description in the README in the `ring_buffer` directory
+1. Implement a data structure called a ring buffer (more details below)
 2. Optimizing some inefficient code
 3. Analyzing time and space complexities from parts 1 and 2